Tim Tam: Varieties

 Since the 2000s Arnott's has released many different varieties of the product, some as limited edition runs.
 Varieties include double coat, dark chocolate, white chocolate, caramel, dark chocolate mint, honeycomb and choc orange.

 In 2004, Arnott's caused a controversy when they released limited edition Tim Tam Tia Maria and Kahlua Mint Slice varieties, flavoured with the popular alcoholic liqueurs.
 The Australian Drug Foundation suggested selling the biscuits in supermarkets was "potentially dangerous" by "normalising" the taste of alcohol for children.
-An Arnott's spokesperson observed that a customer "would need to consume your body weight of biscuits every hour to reach a blood-alcohol content of .05".
+An Arnott's spokesperson observed that a customer "would need to consume [their] body weight of biscuits every hour to reach a blood-alcohol content of .05".

 In 2011, a cheese flavoured variety of Tim Tam was developed for the Indonesian market, where they are manufactured by Halo Arnotts.

 In February 2014, Arnott's launched a limited edition range of three new Tim Tam flavours created by Australian dessert chef Adriano Zumbo: salted caramel, choc brownie and raspberry white choc.
 Point of sale displays featured Zumbo pink in contrast to traditional chocolate brown Tim Tam brand colours.
 Red Velvet was the fourth Zumbo Tim Tam creation, launched in July 2014.
 Also in July 2014, Arnott's launched peanut butter-flavoured Tim Tams.
-Arnott's was awarded a CHOICE "Shonky award" for the offering, which did not contain peanuts (paprika was used as a flavour substitute) and included two fewer biscuits than the original variety Tim Tam packet.
+Arnott's was awarded a CHOICE "Shonky Award" for the offering, which did not contain peanuts (paprika was used as a flavour substitute) and included two fewer biscuits than the original variety Tim Tam packet.

 During the Valentine's Day period of 2015, Arnott's launched Choc Raspberry and Coconut Cream flavours, again collaborating with Zumbo.
 In October 2015, Arnott's launched Tim Tam Choc Banana.
 A limited edition "mocktail" Tim Tam range was launched in February 2016 with piña colada, espresso martini and strawberry champagne variants.
 Arnott's told media in May 2016 that sales of the Tim Tam mocktail range had not met their expectations.

 Arnott's introduced toffee apple and pineapple flavours to the market in June 2016.
-In October 2016 they added a mango variety to the range, and in February 2017 they launched four new flavours—chocolate mint, salted caramel and vanilla, coconut and lychee, and black forest—in partnership with Gelato Messina.
+In October 2016 they added a mango variety to the range, and in February 2017 they launched four new flavours—including chocolate mint, salted caramel and vanilla, coconut and lychee, and black forest—in partnership with Gelato Messina.

+In April 2024, Arnott's released a Tim Tam flavour inspired by Jatz crackers.
+The collaboration was originally the subject of an April Fools' Day joke by the company in 2023.

 In the United States, the original, dark chocolate, and caramel varieties are available for sale.
-In 2017, an additional flavour, dark chocolate-mint, was produced for the American market; it was only sold there.
+In 2017, an additional flavour, dark chocolate-mint, was produced for the American market.